Tiki - an e-commerce platform founded by Vietnamese people plans to IPO in the US in 2025. (Source: Investment Newspaper) |

 The arduous IPO roadmap

-Investors around the world have recently seen and met a group of emerging Asian companies planning to go public in the United States, where international listings were once driven largely by Chinese startups.
+Investors around the world have recently seen and met a group of emerging Asian companies planning to go public in the US, where international listings were once driven mainly by Chinese startups.

-Among them, only a few Indonesian companies have demand, while there is no company in Thailand.
-Therefore, the fact that many companies in Vietnam want to IPO is really meaningful for investors when they are looking for growing and reliable businesses to invest in and make a profit.
+Among them, only a few Indonesian companies have demand, while Thailand has no company.
+Therefore, the fact that many companies in Vietnam want to IPO is really meaningful for investors when they are looking for growing and reliable businesses to invest and make profit.

-Most businesses established in Vietnam with ambitions to expand regionally and globally aim to IPO in major markets, with the US and Singapore being their choices.
+Most businesses established in Vietnam with regional and global ambitions aim to have an IPO in a major market, with the US and Singapore being their choices.

 Of the 103 US IPOs this year as of November 29, 10 were from companies based in Southeast Asia, according to Renaissance Capital data.